openconfig/reference/rpc/gnmi/gnmi-specification.md

                 +-- leafB2
 ```

 A path referring to "root" (which is represented by a `path` consisting of an empty set of elements) should result in the nodes `childA` and `childB` and all of their children (`leafA1, leafA2, leafB1, leafB2, childA3, leafA31` and `leafA32`) being considered by the relevant operation.

 In the case that the RPC is modifying the state of data (i.e., a write operation), such recursion is not required - rather the modification operation should be considered to be targeted at the node within the schema that is specified by the path, and the value should be deserialized such that it modifies the content of any child nodes if required to do so.

 ## 2.5 Error handling

-Errors MUST be represented by a canonical gRPC error code ([Java](http://www.grpc.io/grpc-java/javadoc/index.html), [Go](https://godoc.org/google.golang.org/grpc/codes#Code), [C++](http://www.grpc.io/grpc/cpp/classgrpc_1_1_status.html)) .
+Errors MUST be represented by a canonical gRPC error code ([Java](http://www.grpc.io/grpc-java/javadoc/index.html), [Go](https://godoc.org/google.golang.org/grpc/codes#Code), [C++](http://www.grpc.io/grpc/cpp/classgrpc_1_1_status.html)).
 The entity generating the error MUST specify a free-text string which indicates the context of the error, allowing the receiving entity to generate log entries that allow a human operator to understand the exact error that occurred, and its context, and MAY supply structured data encoded as `protobuf.Any`.
-The gNMI `Error` message MAY be used to encode such error values.
 Each RPC defines the meaning of the relevant canonical error codes within the context of the operation it performs.

 The canonical error code that is chosen MUST consider the expected behavior of the client on receipt of the message.
 For example, error codes which indicate that a client may subsequently retry SHOULD only be used where retrying the RPC is expected to result in a different outcome.